 Along with using hybrid storage systems or physically backing up data in physical locations, it’s not uncommon for larger organizations to use multiple cloud providers.
 It can reduce the risk of data loss and provides that extra back up should one provider go out of business.

 It also adds another layer of flexibility and organization.
 For instance, you might separate specific data or applications to separate providers.
-In the event of any problems with one provider, a migration should be easier.
-And it’s also likely that employees at either provider understand in depth how the other’s systems work.
+In the event of any problems with one provider, in depth how the other’s systems work.